HannahChen19/DeepDiveSIMDProgrammingProject/README.md

 **Sample .asm file command line setup information:**

 **NOTE: For the running of SIMD YMM register kernel, if on the first run, the result shows wrong, just ctrl + save the asmfunc1.asm file (without changing anything in it), then rerun.
-(This is happening in my laptop, but works correctly upon resaving without having to change anything in the code)**
+(This happened once on my laptop, but works correctly upon resaving without having to change anything in any of the codes)**

 ![image](https://github.com/HannahChen19/DeepDiveSIMDProgrammingProject/assets/132733094/2f1f0e43-c98c-4702-a349-89cd1cc02b80)